At Voice of America, Trump Appointee Sought Political Influence Over Coverage

 Pack took office in June and quickly upended the federal broadcasters.
 Already, he has fired or suspended most of the executive staff and nearly all the heads of his agency's networks, which include Radio Free Europe and Radio Free Asia, among others.
 He has withheld approval of visa extensions that foreign employees need to continue working for those networks.
 A return home without U.S. protection could leave some employees and their families vulnerable to regimes hostile to the U.S. government.

 President Trump first nominated Pack, a filmmaker who has previously collaborated with former Trump strategist Steve Bannon, in 2018.
 The nomination languished in the Senate until earlier this year.
 It found new life after Trump and the White House attacked the Voice of America in the spring for its coverage of COVID-19 pandemic.
-In an unusual statement, the White House condemned VOA for failing to blame the Chinese insufficiently for the pandemic's spread, claiming it had fallen for the regime's propaganda.
+In an unusual statement, the White House condemned VOA for failing to blame the Chinese sufficiently for the pandemic's spread, claiming it had fallen for the regime's propaganda.

 In response, VOA's director at the time, Amanda Bennett, pointed to numerous stories critical of China.
 She resigned immediately following Pack's confirmation by the U.S. Senate.